UoB-COMSM0166/2025-group-7/README.md

      * Move to the neighbor cell (making it the new current cell)
    - If no unvisited neighbors exist:
      * Check if there are cells in the stack
-     * If so, backtrack by taking the last cell from the stack as the new current This process repeats until all cells in the grid have been visited at random amount to make sure there are different paths between cells.
+     * Backtrack by taking the last cell from the stack as the new current This process repeats until all cells in the grid have been visited at random amount to make sure there are different paths between cells.

 3. **Post-processing**:
    - Remove overlapping walls between cells
-   - Generate wall sprites for rendering (This was done for optimization)
+   - Generate wall sprites for rendering (implemented for optimization)

 4. **Visualization Mode**:
     - Controlled by `GameState.showMapGeneration` flag